 What you'll find: Short reviews of the stories and why I Iiked them.

 What you won't find: Detailed plot summaries.
 What I personally like about top 10 lists is the reviewer's opinions.
-So that's what I've put here - my opinion of the 10 best science fiction stories ever.
+So that's what I've put here.
 Plot summaries can be found in the Wikipedia articles linked to here.

 - I read the story (with one exception).